A proud member of

 Individualised pathways

 In addition to the curriculum detailed above, each child has an individual curriculum that is based on their EHCP and outcomes identified within this.
-As EHCPs are individual to each child some of the activities that are planned around the outcomes are personalised and delivered on a 1:1 basis.
+As EHCPs are individual to each child some of the activities that are planned around the outcomes are personalised and delivered on a one to one basis.
 There are some activities that children complete in small groups but this is always led by the provision needed and outcomes.
 This ensures that on a daily basis children are accessing activities that are tailored to their individual provision ensuring progress towards agreed outcomes.

 Reading Curriculum at Newstead